-To assist with the process of consultation and obtaining signatures, key stakeholder meetings can be convened to discuss proposed modification(s) with colleagues and obtain the required signatures in time for formal approval from the relevant Faculty/Institutes Academic Development Committee by the University's modifications deadline of the 28 February.
+To assist with the process of consultation and obtaining signatures, key stakeholder meetings can be convened to discuss proposed modification(s) with colleagues and obtain the required signatures in time for formal approval from the relevant Faculty/Institutes Academic Development Committee by St Mary's modifications deadline of 28th February.

 Modification forms and templates

 Please complete the following form for all proposed modifications and return with supporting documents:

 Please look at our programme specifications for copies of the last approved programme specifications.
 For copies of the last approved module outlines, please contact firstname.lastname@example.org stating the module title and SITS module code.

 Key dates and deadlines

-The University's modification deadline is the 28 February and approved proposals comes into effect from September 2023-24.
+The University's modification deadline is 28th February and approved proposals comes into effect from September 2023/24.